ibm-cloud-docs/cephaas/view-clusters.md

 :   Shows the total storage used across all clusters, displaying both used capacity and total available capacity (for example, "120 TB of 200 TB").
 A progress bar indicates the percentage of storage in use.

 GPUs
 :   Displays the number of GPUs attached across all clusters (for example, "3 of 8 cards attached").
-This card appears only when GPU resources are configured for your deployment.
+This card appears only when GPU workloads are present in your deployment (workloads > 0).

 These summary cards help you quickly understand the total resource allocation across your deployment.

+The GPU resource summary card is visible only when your deployment has GPU workloads configured.
+If no GPU workloads are present (workloads = 0), the GPU tile is hidden.
+{: note}

 ## Cluster table
 {: #cluster-table}